 Amnesty International WordPress theme

-The result is a core theme, built with the new WordPress editor, which allows the team to produce stunning websites quickly and efficiently while holding onto a unified brand identity throughout each region.
+The result is a core theme, built with the Gutenberg WordPress editor, which allows the team to produce stunning websites quickly and efficiently while holding onto a unified brand identity throughout each region.
 The user-friendly theme allows for various content blocks to be inserted, moved and edited easily from the admin and populated with text, links and images.
 Accessibility and performance were key to us for this project due to the vast number of people using the theme across the globe, including teams from third world countries.

-The full Amnesty WordPress theme has now been released as an open-source theme, Benenson, to encourage contribution throughout the WordPress community, in order to help Amnesty International reach their goal of having a single reusable framework that the whole movement can use.
+The full Amnesty WordPress theme has since been released as an open-source theme, Benenson, to encourage contribution throughout the WordPress community, in order to help Amnesty International reach their goal of having a single reusable framework that the whole movement can use.
 This allows them to focus on giving their worldwide supporters the best possible experience in finding and acting upon the issues that truly matter to them